 The IOSH Managing Safely syllabus covers how to investigate accidents and incidents, apply safety culture at work, assess risks, and measure success

 - The IOSH Managing Safely syllabus covers the basics of risk management across eight modules and topics.

-- At the end of the course, there are two assessments - a multiple-choice, closed book exam and a risk assessment project.
+- At the end of studying the course content, there are two assessments – a multiple-choice, closed book exam and a risk assessment project.

 - If you pass both assessments, you’ll gain a level two IOSH qualification and certificate.
 You can move onto a level three qualification, for instance, NEBOSH National General Certificate in Occupational Health and Safety.

 The IOSH Managing Safely syllabus contains a balance of theory and practical examples over seven areas.
 Your focus will largely be on investigation and assessment, safety culture, environmental concerns and measurement.

 Throughout the course, you’ll learn how to identify different types of hazard and decide how to control them.
 You’ll use a risk assessment to communicate the likelihood of accidents, list the potential consequences and apply controls.
 Among many other hazards, you’ll think about: